barryclark/jekyll-now/about.md

 published: true
 ---

+Machine Learning content developer at Udacity.
+Created lessons for Machine Learning Nanodegree and Deep Learning Nanodegree.

 I'm a Tech/Scifi enthusiast who's in love with building digital things.
 Software Engineering background.
-Founder of a tech company. intrigued with Android development and machine learning at the moment.
+Founder of a tech company.

 ### Contact me